Foundation & Leasing Knowledge (9:30am – 5pm: 6 hours of CPD each day)

-- How do lease structures differ across Europe?
-And the world?
+- The lease structures differ in the UK and abroad.
 Why this matters.

 We will take an in-depth look at variance across asset types.
 For example retail property traditionally sees longer leases, fewer breaks, lower vacancy than the other traditional asset classes.
 Office income tends to be more volatile and see higher vacancy.
 Yet bankers prefer to lend on office property.
 This section will delve into how different property types tend to offer different levels of security of income, and how this is changing.

 Office space letting & supply in the City of London

 Real Estate Investment (9:30am – 5pm: 6 hours of CPD)

 How letting income translates into investment value

 - Length and security of income

 - How over-renting, rack rented and reversionary leases impact investment